ilcato/homebridge-fibaro-home-center/README.md

 <details>
 <summary><b>Individual device settings</b></summary>

 The ability to add individual settings for each device.
-Provide ID or type and choose as which device to display.
-This way you can also add any device that is not currently supported.
+Provide device ID and choose as which device to display.
+This way you can also add any device that is not currently supported pr exclude device.
-+ `id` : device ID (like: 42) or type (like: com.Fibaro.FGR224)
++ `id` : device ID (like: 42).
-+ `displayAS` : display as: switch, dimmer, etc.
++ `displayAS` : display as: switch, dimmer, etc. or exclude device.

 ```json
 {